neil314159/portfolio-project-3/README.md

 * [Gitpod](https://gitpod.io)
     * Gitpod was the development environment for this site and linked to Github for storage and deployment.
 * [MacOS Preview](https://support.apple.com/guide/preview/welcome/mac)
-    * This prpgram was used to capture and edit screenshots of the site.
+    * This program was used to capture and edit screenshots of the site.
 * [Heroku](https://dashboard.heroku.com/)
     * Used as a server for the project once deployed.
 * [LucidChart](https://www.lucidchart.com/)